This chapter is being reviewed in light of comments solicited by the Committee from the public.

 Local Governing Body Liability

-A local governing body is liable under § 1983 only when "action pursuant to official municipal policy of some nature caused a constitutional tort" and not on the basis of respondeat superior.
-Monell, 436 U.S. at 691.
-"The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible."
+A local governing body is liable under § 1983 only when an “action pursuant to official municipal policy of some nature caused a constitutional tort” and not on the basis of respondeat superior.
+Monell v.
+Dep’t of Social Servs. of City of New York, 436 U.S. 658, 691 (1978).
+“The ‘official policy’ requirement ‘was intended to distinguish acts of the municipality from acts of employees of the municipality,’ and thereby make clear that municipal liability is limited to action for which the municipality is actually responsible.”
 Pembaur v.
 City of Cincinnati, 475 U.S. 469, 479-80 (1986) (emphasis in original).
-Because there are several ways to establish "Monell liability," see Christie v.
+Because there are several ways to establish “Monell liability,” see Christie v.
 Iopa, 176 F.3d 1231, 1235 (9th Cir.1999), the Committee also includes in this chapter separate elements instructions for several bases of such liability (Instructions 9.5, 9.6, 9.7, and 9.8).

 Eleventh Amendment Immunity